 Home

 1. Elucidating salicylic acid signaling networks: The small phenolic compound salicylic acid (SA) is critical for plant defense against a broad spectrum of pathogens, including viral, bacterial, and fungal pathogens.
-We have a powerful genetic tool, acd6-1 whose small size shows a strong correlation with the severity of defense and cell death phenotypes.Thus acd6-1 can be conveniently used in throughput genetic screens to identify genes with impaired defense and to study genetic interactions of defense mutants.
+We have a powerful genetic tool, acd6-1 whose small size shows a strong correlation with the severity of defense and cell death phenotypes.
+Thus acd6-1 can be conveniently used in throughput genetic screens to identify genes with impaired defense in addition to study genetic interactions of defense mutants.
 We have identified many Arabidopsis mutants through acd6-1 suppressor (sup) screen.
-So far we cloned five disrupted SUP genes, investigated the function of three genes, and examined the genetic interactions of many defense genes in the acd6-1 background.
-Currently we focus on investigating the function of one such SUP gene that links plant defense with flowering time control.
+So far we isolated over 20 sup mutants, cloned five disrupted SUP genes, and have been in the process of study functions of the SUP genes.

 2. Investigate molecular basis underlying the interplay between plant innate immunity and the circadian clock: The circadian clock is the internal time-measuring machinery critical for growth and development of many organisms and their responses to environmental stimuli.
 Although the molecular composition of the circadian clock differs greatly between plants and other organisms, the basic principle of clock function, which is the ability to self-sustain, is conserved.
 Recent work from several laboratories including my laboratory has established a direct role for the circadian clock in regulating plant defense against pathogen and pest challenges.
 In particular, my group was the first to show that defense activation by pathogen attacks could reciprocally affect clock activity, revealing the crosstalk between the circadian clock and plant innate immunity.
 The molecular basis underlying such crosstalk is unclear.
 A better understanding of this topic could provide much needed information on the temporal control of plant innate immunity.